Damp and Condensation

 Moisture is rarely a desired house guest, and it can go beyond discomfort to serious effects.
 While it can be a complex issue, no one should have to live in damp conditions.
 Finding the root of the problem can be the first step in making changes that can bring improvements in quality of life for tenants and homeowners alike.

-Nuven Surveyors is experienced in diagnosing problems associated with excess moisture in properties and can give advice to homebuyers, landlords or home owners in this regard.
-As always please do not hesitate to contact us for any informal advice and please direct formal enquiries to us for sensible, pragmatic and informed advice.
+Nuven Surveyors are experienced in diagnosing problems associated with excess moisture in properties and can give advice to homebuyers, landlords or homeowners in this regard.
+As always, please do not hesitate to contact us for any informal advice and please direct formal enquiries to us for sensible, pragmatic and informed advice.